aida-dataset-register/aida-dataset-register.github.io/sharing/policy/index.md

 AIDA can facilitate data transfers from AIDA systems to recipients based on instructions from the copyright holder.
 AIDA can also advise and share tools for data sharing.

 AIDA also provides lightweight [template license agreements](../templates/) that can be used as a starting point by copyright holders looking to set up agreements for legal and ethical sharing outside of AIDA.

+Copyright holders may also choose to delegate handling of access requests to AIDA, by signing a data transfer agreement with AIDA to specify how sharing is to be carried out.